DFE-Digital/early-years-foundation-recovery/RECOVERY.md

   exist.

 2.
+  Synchronise the swap of web app and background worker and avoid deploying a worker when jobs are running.

-  The web server Azure AppService and background worker Azure Container share a database however migrations are only run within the AppService after a blue/green swap.
+  - The web server Azure AppService and background worker Azure Container share a database however migrations are only run within the AppService after a blue/green swap.
   - The worker will be recreated with new code before the web server can run any migrations it may require.
-  - The deployment may interrupt active jobs.
+  - The deployment may interrupt active mail or data export jobs.
-    Split deployment of web app and background worker up

 3.
+  Mail jobs now have the capacity use MailEvents from Notify callbacks to remove
+    users from the recipient scope ensuring that no duplicate messages are sent if the job is interrupted.

+  - This is only implemented on the new module message but should be applied to all.
+  - Mail messages can also be rescheduled outside of working hours.

+4.
+  Concurrent jobs are guarded against. `v0.15.4` increases the export schedule from daily to every two days to ensure an active job has time to complete and prevent the the next day's export from auto-expiring.

+3.
-  Increase fast restore points in Azure to more than once in 24hrs (cost may be incurred)
+  Increase the database server fast restore points in Azure to more than once in 24hrs

+  - Additional cost may be incurred